Stability estimates for magnetized Vlasov equations

-\textbf{Outline of the paper:} This paper is organized as follows.
 In \cref{sec:VP} we will show stability of solutions to the magnetized Vlasov--Poisson system with a non-uniform non-constant magnetic field verifying \eqref{reguB}.
 We will first present the main result and some important related remarks in \cref{sec:VPwBmain}, then after some preliminaries in \cref{sec:VPwBprel}, we will give the proof in \cref{sec:VPwBproof}.
+Lastly, in \cref{sec:Blogl}, we detail how to treat the case of a log-lipschitz magnetic field.
 This section extends the results from \cite{L06,I22} to the magnetized case and, as a corollary, the uniqueness result in \cite{R23} to the $2$-Wasserstein metric.

 In \cref{sec:V}, we present and prove an improved Dobrushin estimate for the magnetized Vlasov equation with a constant and uniform magnetic field extending the idea from \cite[Section 2]{I22} to the magnetized framework.
 We start by giving the main result in \cref{sec:VwBmain} and finally give the proof in \cref{sec:VwBproof}.